 One challenge I had with this piece of poplar was that one of the streaks ended up going right through the squirrel’s head.
 I knew this ahead of time, but figured I’d be able to hide it.
 My plan was to make the fur on either side of the streak darker and it would balance out.
 In this photo I’m still applying the first layer of fur, and doing a little contouring for the brow.

 This photo shows continued work on the face.
 I’m using a zigzag stroke for the fur.
 Zigzags are awesome for quickly rendering realistic fur, but it works best on short fur.
-I detail the process in my deer tutorial, Venison, and in my blog about Using the Shading Pen Tip.
+I detail the process in my Bobcat tutorial, and in my blog about Using the Shading Pen Tip.

 Here’s a progress photo.
 I mentioned that I had done a little contouring on the brow.
 When I contour and/or darken fur, I just burn over it again using zigzag strokes.